marph91/thunderbird-joplin-export/README.md

 1. Start Joplin.
 2. [Enable the webclipper](https://joplinapp.org/clipper/) and copy the API token.
-3. Configure the plugin.
-If you are using the default settings, only the API token needs to be added.
+3. Configure the plugin:
+  1. Paste the API token to the token field.
+  2. Save
+  3. Refresh the available notebooks by pressing the small update button.
+  4. Select a destination notebook.
+  5. Save
 4. Select any email.
 The Joplin button should be at the menu.
 5. Export the email by clicking the button.
 If there is any problem, a notification will pop up.
 After a successful export, the email should be in the specified Joplin notebook.